A non-geodesic analogue of Reshetnyak's majorization theorem: Introduction

 for every $j\in\mathbb{Z}\cap\lbrack 2,n-2\rbrack$. \end{definition}

-The $\mathrm{Wir}_n$ inequalities can be thought of as a discrete and nonlinear analogue of classical Wirtinger's inequality for functions on $S^1$.
-The Euclidean plane satisfies the $\mathrm{Wir}_n$ inequalities for every integer $n\geq 4$ (see \cite{Pe} and \cite[\S 6]{Gr2}).
-Therefore, it follows immediately from the definition of $\mathrm{Cycl}_n (0)$ spaces that every $\mathrm{Cycl}_n (0)$ space satisfies the $\mathrm{Wir}_n$ inequalities.
-Thus, for general metric spaces, the following implications are true for every integer $n\geq 4$:
+The inequalities \eqref{W_nj} can be thought of as a discrete and nonlinear analogue of classical Wirtinger's inequality for functions on $S^1$.
+Every Euclidean space is $\mathrm{Wir}_n$ for all integers $n\geq 4$, which was first proved by Pech \cite{Pe} before Gromov introduced the notion of $\mathrm{Wir}_n$ spaces.
+Therefore, it follows from the definition of $\mathrm{Cycl}_n (0)$ spaces that every $\mathrm{Cycl}_n (0)$ space is $\mathrm{Wir}_n$ for each integer $n\geq 4$.
+Thus, for general metric spaces, the following implications are true for each integer $n\geq 4$: